 Q. If you had one piece of advice to offer as it relates to health and well being, what would it be?

-A. Instead of thinking about your well-being in terms of ‘destinations’, do your best to think of your health as a fun journey full of exploration, discovery and adventure.
-When limit it ourselves by by thinking about an endpoint, we think that once we reach it we’ll be able to maintain whatever we achieved.
-But we weren’t designed to b
+A. Instead of thinking about your well-being in terms of ‘destinations’ do your best to think of your health as a fun journey full of exploration, discovery and adventure.
+When we limit ourselves by thinking about an endpoint, we think that once we reach it we’ll be able to maintain whatever we achieved.

 That curiosity will keep our hearts and minds young in the pursuit of real-full-fun-life!